Why have you changed the maximum number of people allowed on a site?

 Does Cylinder Beach Camping Ground have Cabins?

-No, our cabins are located at the Amity Point and Adder Rock Camping Grounds.
+No, our cabins are located at the Amity Point and Adder Rock Camping Grounds with three Eco Tents at Cylinder Beach

 Which are the best camping grounds for children?